 Although Medicare is a Federal program, Clover Health Choice (PPO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes this county in New Jersey: Hudson
+Our service area includes these counties in New Jersey: Burlington, Camden, Came May